(5 June 2020)

-Binary downloads are presently available in the form of RPMs.
+There are currently two release tracks of OpenHPC, both consisting of binary downloads in the form of RPMs.
 These RPMs are organized into repositories that can be accessed via standard package manager utilities (e.g. yum, zypper).
-OpenHPC provides builds that are compatible with and tested against CentOS 7.4 as well as SUSE Linux Enterprise Server 12 SP3.
+The 1.3.x track of OpenHPC provides builds that are compatible with and tested against CentOS 7.7 as well as SUSE Linux Enterprise Server 12 SP4 and the 2.x track builds against CentOS 8.1 and OpenSUSE Leap 15.
 A typical deployment on a new system will begin with the installation of the base operating system on a chosen master host identified as the system management server (SMS), followed by enabling access to a compatible OpenHPC repository.

 To get started, you can enable an OpenHPC repository locally through installation of an